jesseduffield/lazygit/docs/Config.md

     #
     # Deprecated: Configure this with `Log menu -> Show git graph` (<c-l> in the commits window by default).
     showGraph: always

+    # displays the whole git graph by default in the commits view (equivalent to passing the `--all` argument to `git log`)
+    showWholeGraph: false

   # When copying commit hashes to the clipboard, truncate them to this
   # length.
 Set to 40 to disable truncation.